-The Ram Jack[®] Foundation Systems must be installed by Ram Jack® Manufacturing LLC certified and trained installers.
-The Ram Jack® Foundation Systems must be installed in accordance with this section (Section 4.2) and the manufacturer's installation instructions.
+The Ram Jack® Foundation System must be installed by Ram Jack® Manufacturing LLC certified and trained installers.
+The Ram Jack® Foundation System must be installed in accordance with this section (Section 4.2) and the manufacturer's installation instructions.
 For tension application, the helical pile must be installed such that the minimum depth from the ground surface to the uppermost helix is 12D, where D is the diameter of the largest helix.
 Helical piles used in tieback applications (retaining wall) must be installed with a minimum embedment of 12D (where D is the diameter of the uppermost helical plate), measured below the ground surface and behind the angle of repose or the active soil wedge, which is the horizontal distance between the intersection of the tieback and the active sliding surface and the center of the uppermost helical plate, when the retained slope (surface) is vertical.
+The bolts must be snug-tightened as defined in Section J3 of AISC 360.
 All field-cut or drilled pilings must be protected from corrosion as recommended by the registered design professional.
-Installation of helical piles must comply with Section 4.2.2 of this report and 2015, 2012 and 2009 IBC Section 1810.4.11.
+Installation of helical piles must comply with Section 4.2.2 of this report and 2018, 2015, 2012 and 2009 IBC Section 1810.4.11.